NCATSTranslator/Explanatory-Agent/CBB/README.md

 * src/modConfig.py -> Change inputTextFileName to "documents.txt" (it is currently "sample_text.txt")
 * src/tasks/clsCreatePretrainingDataTask.py -> Update self.parameters per the study requirements
 * src/tasks/clsRunPretrainingTask.py -> Update self.parameters per the study requirements

+## Extra Information

+GitHub's Dependabot issues a security warning due to the workflow requiring TensorFlow v1.11, as it has issues of varied severity.
+Unfortunately, the code from Bert's create_pretraining.py will not run in a Google VM on any newer version.
+The security concerns are due to code execution or memory access via loaded model checkpoint files.
+As is the case of all external files, please make sure you are getting them from trusted, verified sources and, where possible, confirm the file's contents via checksum.